BrianH2/Intercom-Chrome-Extension/README.md

 6. Hit save and close the options
   * Note the API key and App ID are saved locally using [https://developer.chrome.com/extensions/storage#property-local](Chrome Local Storage)
 7. Now, whenever you want to run it on a page, simply click the extension button in the menu bar!

+## Permissions
+The extension uses the following permissions:
+* api.intercom.io - this permission is so the emails on the page can be sent to Intercom and information can be received.
+We do not see/record/change any information in your Intercom account.
+* background - this is so the extension can check email addresses automatically on the page.
+It gets the emails and checks them against your Intercom account.
+* active tab - the extension gets all email addresses on the page/tab you are on and sends them to Intercom to check if they are users and return information on them if they are.

 ## Disclaimer
 This is not associated with and has not been endorsed by [Intercom](https://www.intercom.io)